 You may have heard of Charlotte Figi, a girl who suffered from Dravet syndrome.
 This syndrome causes seizures and paralysis.
 She was experiencing over three hundred weekly episodes until her mother started a regiment of CBD oil.

 Her case was so severe, Charlotte wasn’t expected to live past the age of six.
 Her episodes dropped to an average of less than one per week. (editors note: unfortunately, Charlotte passed away in April 2020 at the age of 13).
-You can read more about this in a NY Times article.
+You can read more about this in the New York Times.

 The main thing is, during Charlotte's time here, she experienced a significant positive impact and inspired many parents to try cannabinoids with their kids, posting testimonials of their children’s positive experiences with hemp and CBD online.